emam448/BusHub.github.io/README.md

 ## License

-All Rights belongs to Mohammad Abdul Gafoor
+All Rights belong to Mohammad Abdul Gafoor

 ## Contact